Babi1618/Babi1618/README.md

 ### Hi there 👋
-I'm Barbara!
+My name is Barbara and I am a Front End Developer.
+I work mostly using React (typescript), but I love playing with HTML, CSS and Vanilla JavaScript too.
 Welcome to my profile :)

 <!--
 **Babi1618/Babi1618** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.